Furfuryl alcohol: Reactions

 It undergoes many reactions including Diels–Alder additions to electrophilic alkenes and alkynes.
 Hydroxymethylation gives 1,5-bis(hydroxymethyl)furan.
 Hydrolysis gives levulinic acid.
 Upon treatment with acids, heat and/or catalysts, furfuryl alcohol can be made to polymerize into a resin, poly(furfuryl alcohol).
 Hydrogenation of furfuryl alcohol can proceed to give hydroxymethyl derivative of tetrahydrofuran and 1,5-pentanediol.
 The etherification reaction of furfuryl alcohol with alkyl or aryl halide (e.g. benzyl chloride) in the liquid-liquid-liquid triphase system with the help of a phase transfer catalyst also reported.
 In the Achmatowicz reaction, also known as the Achmatowicz rearrangement, furfuryl alcohol is converted to a dihydropyran.

 Applications

 Resins, composites

 The primary use of furfuryl alcohol is as a monomer for the synthesis of furan resins.
 These polymers are used in thermoset polymer matrix composites, cements, adhesives, coatings and casting/foundry resins.
 Polymerization involves an acid-catalyzed polycondensation, usually giving a black cross-linked product.
 A highly simplified representation is shown below.

 Because of its low molecular weight, furfuryl alcohol can impregnate the cells of wood, where it can be polymerized and bonded with the wood by heat, radiation, and/or catalysts or additional reactants.
-The treated wood (e.g. "Kebony") has improved moisture-dimensional stability, hardness, and decay and insect resistance; catalysts can include zinc chloride, citric, and formic acid, as well as borates.
+The treated wood has improved moisture-dimensional stability, hardness, and decay and insect resistance; catalysts can include zinc chloride, citric, and formic acid, as well as borates.